torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

-**TODO - how do we do that? **

 ### 4.2.
 Teranode Installation Types

 Teranode can be installed and run using four primary methods: pre-built binaries, Docker containers, Docker Compose, or using a Kubernetes Operator.
-Each method offers different levels of flexibility and ease of use.
+Each method offers different levels of flexibility and ease of use, however Teranode only recommends using the Docker Compose (for testing) or Kubernetes Operator (for Production) approaches.
+No guidance or support is offered for the other variants.
 Only the Kubernetes operator approach is recommended for production usage.
+This document covers the `docker compose` approach only.